mittenin-at/bmi-rails5/README.md

-This file is currently work in progress...

 ## Welcome to BMI

 BMI is a body mass index tracker application written in Ruby on Rails.
 It is licenced under the GPLv3.
 See licence File provided in the same directory for details.

 ## Prerequisites

-* A working SMTP server
+* A working Ruby On Rails environment and access to a running SMTP server

 ## Getting Started